wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance.

 == Changelog ==
+= 1.11.1 =
+* Changed front-end functionality from a redirect to render terms content on same page.
+Requires admins to update the Terms of Use settings.

 = 1.11.0 =
 * Fixed front-end redirect to work with default permalinks
 * Removed unnecessary javascript from admin